 - Participants were invited to the nearest participating hospital for an appointment lasting 2-3 hours.

-You would be invited to the nearest participating hospital for an appointment which will last 2-3 hours.
-During this appointment, you will be asked a range of questions and complete some physical assessments with the research team (often a nurse or other healthcare professional), such as walking and sitting and standing, as well as taking your blood pressure.
+- During this appointment, they were asked a range of questions and completed some physical assessments with the research team (often a nurse or other healthcare professional), such as walking and sitting and standing, their blood pressure taken.

-At the end of the visit we will ask you to wear a transdermal patch each day for 12 months.
+- At the end of the visit we asked participants to wear a transdermal patch each day for 12 months.
 This patch will contain either a drug called rivastigmine, or placebo (no drug).
-Neither yourself, or the research team will know which type of patch you are allocated.
+Neither the participants nor the research team know which type of patch is allocated.

-At home, we will ask you to record in a trial diary the dose you are taking each day, and if you have experienced a fall.
-We will give you a phone call once a month to check how you are getting on and ask about any falls you have had that month.
-Every few months we will also ask you to fill in a short questionnaire about your healthcare use.
+- At home, participants are asked to record in a trial diary the dose they are taking each day, and if they have experienced a fall.
+We telephone participants once a month to check how they are getting on and ask about any falls they have had that month.
+Every few months we will also ask them to fill in a short questionnaire about their healthcare use.

-After 12 months, you will be invited in for a second visit to the hospital and have another round of assessments.
+- After 12 months, participants will be invited in for a second visit to the hospital and have another round of assessments.